appsinacup/appsinacup.github.io/_posts/2025-07-20-tiny-lobby.md

 <image controls autoplay muted style="width: 100%;" src="https://github.com/appsinacup/tiny_lobby/raw/main/docs/example.gif">
 </image>

 This is the C++ implementation of the Lobby Websocket Server.
 It starts a websocket server and has backend scripting in Luau and AngelScript.
-You can it on [GitHub](https://github.com/appsinacup/tiny_lobby).
+Check it on [GitHub](https://github.com/appsinacup/tiny_lobby).

 ## How to use it